Louisiana Voodoo: Demographics

-Anderson suggested that had Louisiana Voodoo had involved "a substantial segment of the Mississippi River valley's population".
+Anderson suggested that Louisiana Voodoo had involved "a substantial segment of the Mississippi River valley's population".

 In 1873, the Times Picayune estimated that there were about 300 dedicated practitioners of Voodoo in New Orleans, with about a thousand looser adherents.
 Anderson suggested that the majority of both Voodoo practitioners and leaders were women.
 Most Voodoo priestesses, and a significant proportion of the religion's followers, were free women of color.
 Anderson thought that the female dominance reflected the fact that women could be priestesses in many African traditional religions, and potentially because in Louisiana, women were disproportionately highly represented among freed persons of color, having been freed from slavery by their white lovers.

 Fandrich believed that Voodoo had "widespread support" in 19th-century New Orleans, principally among women of color.

 Fandrich noted that historical accounts suggest that Voodoo groups were "consistently racially integrated", comprising members of various racial groups.
 The 19th-century police raids that arrested Voodoo practitioners consistently caught up white women, and oral accounts recorded in the 1930s and 1940s suggest that many of Marie Laveau's followers and clients had been white.
 The 19th-century accounts suggest that white involvement was always a minority in Voodoo.